 Abbreviations and acronyms

-XXXX
+James Cook University JCU

-XXXX
+Oral Health Services Tasmania OHST

 Residential aged care facilities RACFs

 Introduction

 Australia’s population is living longer and retaining more of their dentition.
 The prevalence of frailty increases with age and has been recognised as a condition in which a person is at increased risk of poor health outcomes (Morley et al., 2013).
 While experts have failed to reach a consensus definition on frailty (Rodríguez-Mañas, Féart, Mann, & Viña, 2013), it has been acknowledged that early stages of frailty are more common in older people living in residential facilities (Gobbens, van Assen, Luijkx, & Wijnen-Sponselee, 2010).
 With a growing population of frail and care-dependent people in residential aged care facilities (RACFs) (Hearn & Slack-Smith, 2015; Hopcraft, Morgan, Satur, & Wright, 2008) it has become an imperative to better prepare dental professionals for managing the oral health care of residents.